-In addition to the multitude of construction market factors that exist in Oregon, the difficulty in establishing the best work sequence for this project complicates the ability to accurately estimate the cost of the Project.
 The early involvement by the CM/GC contractor allows for the opportunity to sequence and phase aspects of construction as well as gauge the market and take advantage of early procurement of materials to lock in material cost savings.
-CM/GC also allows for early construction phasing to begin which can result in timely completion of the project.
 The complexities to be addressed throughout the Project are not well served by the design-bid-build process.